oracle/fmw-kubernetes/docs-source/content/idm-products/oam/prepare-your-environment/_index.md

 ### Preparing the environment for domain creation

+**Note**: If you want to create an OAM domain using WDT models, skip the steps below and continue from [Create OAM Domains Using WDT Models](../create-oam-domains/create-oam-domains-using-wdt-models).

-In this section you prepare the environment for the OAM domain creation.
+In this section you prepare the environment for the OAM domain creation using WLST scripts.
 This involves the following steps:

    a.
 [Creating Kubernetes secrets for the domain and RCU](#creating-kubernetes-secrets-for-the-domain-and-rcu)